Srideep-Adak/DataSense-AI/README.md

 ### 4. Configure API Keys

-Configure the API key for your selected AI provider.
+Configure the API key for your preferred AI provider:

-Supported providers include:

 * OpenAI
 * Google Gemini
 * Anthropic Claude

-Keep API keys private and avoid committing them to GitHub.
+**Important:** Never commit API keys directly to the repository.

 ---

-### 5. Run DataSense
+### 5. Run the Application

 ```bash
 streamlit run app.py
 ```

-The application will start locally and can be accessed through the URL provided by Streamlit, typically:
+The application will typically be available at:

 ```text
 http://localhost:8501